 Phillip read History at Cambridge before taking a PGCE at the Cambridge University Education Department.
 He taught History and English at Monmouth School from 1982 to 1985, where he was also a Residential Boarding Tutor, then moved to Dulwich College.
 There he taught History, latterly as Head of Department and was a Middle School Day Housemaster until 1999, when he became Head of Highfield.
 He is married to Jo and they have four children.
 He is currently a Governor at King’s College School, Wimbledon.

 Brigadier Alex Potts is a serving Army officer and is married to Anna, an ex-Hanford Governor.
 Their three daughters are Hanford girls, past and present.
 His military service has taken him on numerous operations and to various countries; most recently to Afghanistan in command of his regiment, The King’s Royal Hussars.
-He is based in Pirbright, Surrey and commands fourteen recruit training regiments that are located across the UK with responsibilities for training up to 15000 regular and reserve recruits per annum.
+He commands fourteen recruit training regiments that are located across the UK with responsibilities for training up to 15000 regular and reserve recruits per annum.

 Mike leads global sales at Micro Focus.
 He has more than 15 years’ experience in sales leadership roles within enterprise software organizations.
 Prior to joining Micro Focus in 2009, Mike served as the World Wide Vice President of Professional Services, Maintenance Renewals and Technical Support for the NetIQ business unit of Attachmate.
 Before that time he held various leadership roles at BMC Software.
 Mike has a degree in English Literature and Computer Science from La Salle University in Philadelphia.